 How We Work

 Based on our experience in the field, we’ve discovered that communities need both investment and technical assistance to advance transition efforts.
-To help, JTF awards grants and provides technical assistance to advance economic solutions that are equitable, inclusive, and low-carbon.

 Our grants support effective projects, policies, and programs that:

 We work to boost investment and support for resilient economic development strategies that yield the greatest impact on building community wealth.
 We help support the development of sustainable, low-carbon solutions and establish economic development links between rural areas and the nearest metro centers.

 We help build entrepreneurial ecosystems to foster innovation.
 We support opportunities for collaboration, including information and resource-sharing among entrepreneurs, capital providers, and researchers.

 We support and scale innovative wraparound workforce development programs that train former coal workers and community members for new economy jobs.
 The most effective workforce training programs take the specific needs of affected workers into consideration to help workers complete them.